-Professor Taylor's essays, poetry, and reviews have appeared in many literary journals including The Colorado Review, Jacket2, ActionYes, The Laurel Review, Xantippe, Postmodern Culture, Hotel Amerika, and Witness.
-Her work has been supported by fellowships and residencies at The MacDowell Colony, Yaddo, and The Millay Colony.
+Taylor's essays, poetry, reviews and video essays have appeared in many literary journals including The Believer, Verse, Seneca Review, The Colorado Review, Jacket2, ActionYes, The Laurel Review, Xantippe, Postmodern Culture, Hotel Amerika, and Witness.
+Her work has been supported by fellowships and residencies at The MacDowell Colony, Yaddo, The Millay Colony, The Emily Harvey Foundation, The Djerassi Resident Artists Program, and the Arteles Creative Center in Finland.
+She is currently Co-Director of the new Image Text Ithaca MFA, a graduate program that brings together writers and photographers.

 - Nonfiction Writing